 Making the building secure from outside threats applies both to threats of nature and threats from individuals.
-For the latter, safeguards should be in place to prevent access to unwelcome visitors through such means as secured entries and a sign in processes for visitors.
-Doors should always remain locked and not propped open.
-For the former, there should be easily navigable evacuation routes and shelter-in-place procedures that employees are made aware of beforehand.
+Safeguards should be in place to prevent access by unwelcome visitors through such means as secured entries, security cameras and a sign-in processes for visitors.
+For threats of nature, an employer should train employees on easily navigable evacuation routes and shelter-in-place procedures.

 Trends: Unfortunately, violence in the workplace is becoming increasingly commonplace.
-To prevent such tragedies, employers should take precautions such as terminating employee access to the building immediately upon the effective end date of employment and taking steps to keep guns out of the workplace.
+To prevent such tragedies, employers should take precautions such as terminating employee access to the building immediately upon the effective end date of employment.

 Enhanced to improve the comprehensiveness, organization and scope of coverage.